310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 <th>(And continue enjoying life as himself, as a master of his own castle.)</th>

-<th>(Isn't that so cool?
-I admire that 'bout him so much.)</th>
+<th>(Isn’t that so cool?
+I admire that ‘bout him so much.)</th>
 {% endbubble %}

 {% bubble Tetora awkward %}
 <th>(I dunno if someone hollow like me… is even qualified to lead guys as cool as Shinobu-kun and Midori-kun…)</th>

-<th>(But I've been asked to take up the commander role.
+<th>(But I’ve been asked to take up the commander role.
 For the first time in my life, I’ve been tasked with something that is seen as, “something that can only be entrusted to you, Nagumo.”)</th>

 <th>(So I’m going to take risks and devote my whole self to this.)</th>
 {% endbubble %}